 Once I was happy with the garland’s decorations, I moved on to the side parts of the board.
 The steps were exactly the same here: I screwed 2 cable clips on each side then hung a faux pine garland from those cable clips.

 The next step is again optional: I nailed in 5 picture frame hangers on the front face of the pine board.
 These are for hanging Christmas Stockings as shown in the picture below.

 As the final step, I asked Greg to help me carry our garland board, and we placed it right on top of our granite mantel.

 Once we placed the board on the mantel, he put the mirror back in its place, and I placed my other Christmas decorations on top of the pine board and voila!

 What do you think?
 It looks pretty good, right?
-And the best part is that decorating our Christmas mantel year after year is the easiest thing ever – takes only 5 minutes, if not less, because the only thing we do is place this ready-made-Christmas-garland-board on the mantel, and I just put whatever I like on top of it. 😉
+And the best part is that our Christmas mantel decorations are now the easiest thing ever – only 5 minutes, year-after-year.

 If you are wondering how we store this board, that is also very simple.
 I lay the side garlands on top of the board, and we store it on the top shelf in our basement storage area, letting the front garland hang down, so the shape stays as good as the first time I set it.